sazczmh/1.git-stest/readme.txt

-1.Adding content for the first time.
+1.Adding content for the 1st time.
+2.Adding content for the 2st time